 Attention: Executive Directors and Program Directors of State Preschool (CPRE) and State Preschool Full-Day (CFDP) Programs

-This Management Bulletin informs existing California Department of Education (CDE), Child Development Division (CDD) State Preschool and State Preschool full-day contractors of the additions made to the California Code of Regulations, Title 5, Education, (5 CCR), Section 18134, through the emergency regulations process.
+This Management Bulletin informs existing California Department of Education (CDE), Early Education and Support Division (EESD) State Preschool and State Preschool full-day contractors of the additions made to the California Code of Regulations, Title 5, Education, (5 CCR), Section 18134, through the emergency regulations process.
 The emergency regulations were approved by the Office of Administrative Law, filed with the Secretary of State, and became effective November 5, 2007.

 Section 18134, Exceptions to Calculation of Adjusted Monthly Income (as defined in section 18078) for Military Personnel has been added to Subchapter 4.
 State Preschool, Article 2, Enrollment Priorities.
 The new section states:

 Program vacancies shall be filled first by children pursuant to all statutorily mandated priorities.
 For programs located on or in close proximity to a military base, for purposes of determining eligibility and income ranking for families when an individual counted in the family size is on federal active duty, state active duty, active duty for special work, or Active Guard and Reserve duty in the military, and the families reside on a military base or in military housing, the contractor may, with prior written approval from the Early Education and Support Division, exclude the amount of the basic allowance for housing provided to the individual pursuant to 37 USC 403.

 In order to implement these regulations, State Preschool contractors operating programs on or in close proximity to a military base that have vacancies after enrolling all eligible children, must submit a written request to their assigned field services consultant to obtain prior written approval to exclude the basic housing allowance for military personnel.
 The written request must include:

 - The name and address of the facility where the State Preschool or State Preschool full-day services are provided.